• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

 Days after the Monday morning downpour that submerged several parts of Lagos, conversations around the incident continue to trigger anxiety among residents, particularly those who were directly affected.
-For many in the metropolis’ coastal districts, the mere sight of a gathering cloud is now enough to send a chill down the spine.
+For many in the metropolis’s coastal districts, the mere sight of a gathering cloud is now enough to send a chill down the spine.

 The fear, unfortunately, is not misplaced.
 With warnings of more rainfall and the floods they bring, the aftermath of the storm remains a grim reminder of nature’s fury.

-Communities such as Aboru in Agbado Oke-Odo Local Council Development Area, Iyana-Ejigbo in Ejigbo Local Government Area, Adamo in Ikorodu Local Government Area and Oke-Elepe in Ijede LCDA were among the worst hit, with homes, cars and livelihoods submerged.
+Communities such as Aboru in Agbado Oke-Odo Local Council Development Area, Iyana-Ejigbo in the Ejigbo Local Government Area, Adamo in Ikorodu Local Government Area and Oke-Elepe in Ijede LCDA were among the worst hit, with homes, cars and livelihoods submerged.

 In addition to grounding economic activities statewide, the storm destroyed property worth millions of naira and rendered roads impassable for hours.